fbpx

 • “The cook” is your bio.
 Keep this very short and sweet.
 If you have relevant expertise, include it—for example, if you teach kids how to sail, and your book is about a sailboat, or you’re a shark researcher writing about sharks, definitely say so.

-Then, unless the submission guidelines say otherwise, I would recommend pasting your book below your query and attaching it.
+After your query, unless the submission guidelines say otherwise, I would recommend pasting your book below your query and attaching it.
 Say so in your email, and include the courtesy line “This is a simultaneous submission” if you’re writing to more than one agent or publisher.
 If you’re writing to agents, you can add something like “I would be happy to send along other picture books if you’re interested,” as agents generally like to see multiple picture books before signing a new client.

 Read the rest of this entry »